philemon1112/Adsparo-task/README.md

 # Lemon's Blog
-A simple blog site with a header , footer and main content section with data fetched from the JSONPlaceholder API [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts).
+A simple blog site with a header , footer and main content section area , where data is fetched from the JSONPlaceholder API [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts).

 ### Showcase